Bottoms Up: A History of Prohibition in Arizona

 Only they didn’t.

-When Prohibition was enacted, however, those things rarely, if ever, happened.
+But when Prohibition was enacted, however, those things rarely, if ever, happened.
 People were still people, after all, with all their faults and flaws.
-And if people didn’t pay their mortgage and rent, treat their families well, or follow laws before Prohibition, they likely wouldn’t do any of that after, either.
+And if people didn’t pay their mortgage and rent, treat their families well, or follow laws before Prohibition was passed, they likely wouldn’t do any of that after.
 As Katherine Morrissey, Associate Professor of History, University of Arizona, said in The Dry Run: Prohibition in Arizona (AZ Public Media), people tended to view Prohibition like we see speed limits today.
-Honestly, you’d be pressed to find anyone who hasn’t pushed their car above the posted speed limit.
+And, honestly, you’d be pressed to find anyone who hasn’t pushed their car above the posted speed limit, even by a few miles.
 Except for all of us at Heritage Square, of course.
-Ahem.
+Ahem!

 -

-- Billie and Frankie Gammel were fined $300 each for “disposing of intoxicating liquor.”
+- In October 1915, Billie and Frankie Gammel were fined $300 each for “disposing of intoxicating liquor.”
 Billie spent 10 days in jail, while Frankie’s jail sentence was deferred.

 - Governor Hunt was rumored to have enjoyed a glass of “lemonade” on the Gammels’ front porch.